AI-Prompt-Genius/AI-Prompt-Genius/docs/Advertise With Us.md

 # Advertise with us
 ## Interested in advertising with ChatGPT Prompt Genius?

 Welcome to ChatGPT Prompt Genius's advertising page!
 Here, you'll find information on how to reach a niche audience of tech-savvy, AI-conscious users with your product or service.
-With over 130,000 weekly active users, ChatGPT Prompt Genius is a growing platform that offers a valuable opportunity for advertisers to increase brand awareness and drive traffic to their websites.
+With over 160,000 active users, ChatGPT Prompt Genius is a growing platform that offers a valuable opportunity for advertisers to increase brand awareness and drive traffic to their websites.
 Our simple and affordable advertising options make it easy to get started. **Contact us at [aipromptgenius@gmail.com](mailto:aipromptgenius@gmail.com)  or fill out [this form](https://tally.so/r/mVjpza) with any questions or to start advertising today!**

 ## Advertising Space